Congress averts shutdown with hours to spare, sending funding bill to Biden's desk

 Even though Congress successfully kept the government open, the session ended on a sour note for some House Democrats.

-Rep. Abigail Spanberger, D-Va., excoriated her party’s leaders for failing to call a vote on her TRUST in Congress Act, which would ban members of Congress from trading stock while in office.
+Rep. Abigail Spanberger of Virginia excoriated party leaders for failing to call a vote on her TRUST in Congress Act, which would ban members of Congress from trading stock while in office.
 The bill is aimed at boosting transparency and battling possible insider trading by requiring members, as well as their spouses and dependent children, to put certain assets in a blind trust.

 “This moment marks a failure of House leadership — and it’s yet another example of why I believe that the Democratic Party needs new leaders in the halls of Capitol Hill, as I have long made known,” said Spanberger, who faces a difficult re-election bid in November.
 “Rather than bring Members of Congress together who are passionate about this issue, leadership chose to ignore these voices, push them aside, and look for new ways they could string the media and the public along — and evade public criticism.”